 During the establishment and update of an ESP SA, the SPI value of both hosts must be transmitted between the hosts.
-During the establishment and update of an ESP SA, the SPI value of both hosts must be transmitted between the hosts.
 In addition, hosts need the index value to the KEYMAT when they are drawing keys from the generated keying material.
 The ESP_INFO parameter is used to transmit the SPI values and the KEYMAT index information between the hosts.

 During the initial ESP SA setup, the hosts send the SPI value that they want the peer to use when sending ESP data to them.
 The value is set in the NEW SPI field of the ESP_INFO parameter.
-In the initial setup, an old value for the SPI does not exist, thus the OLD SPI value field is set to zero.
-The OLD SPI field value may also be zero when additional SAs are set up between HIP hosts, e.g., in case of multihomed HIP hosts [RFC5206].
+In the initial setup, an old value for the SPI does not exist; thus, the OLD SPI field value is set to zero.
+The OLD SPI field value may also be zero when additional SAs are set up between HIP hosts, e.g., in the case of multihomed HIP hosts [RFC5206].
 However, such use is beyond the scope of this specification.